Generate a sustainable flow of new projects, even in a challenging, volatile economic environment.

 5. Change the mindset and build confidence 🔄🧠

-Once you have got your sales framework established, it’s time to get your team selling.
+Once you’ve established your sales framework, it’s time to get your team selling.
 But even with all the previous steps in place, you can’t expect every consultant to dive straight in.

 Some will feel a lot more confident about this new approach than others.
-So, often the most important thing to change is the collective sales attitude, which is “the voice within”.
+So, the most important thing to change is often the collective sales attitude,“the voice within”.

-It’s not just about educating your team in the technical process of selling, it’s helping them develop a different mindset.
+It’s not just about educating your team in the technical process of selling – it’s about helping them develop a different mindset.

 This is often where expert external facilitators are most valuable.
-It’s particularly important to use one with proven experience in the consultancy sector but also one who understands the intricacies of the industry you operate in.
+Someone with proven experience in the consultancy sector who understands the intricacies of the industry you operate in can help you make significant strides.

-You should be constantly refining your process and, using management information, identifying where extra support is required, whether that’s from a process or individual perspective, and providing that coaching on a regular basis – not just an annual one-day sales workshop.
+You should be constantly refining your process and, using management information, identifying where extra support is required.
+This may be from a process or individual perspective, and your organisation should provide that coaching on a regular basis – not just an annual one-day sales workshop.

 6. Keep the team motivated (not just with financial rewards) 🤝🚀

-Recognition and reward are key to driving the right behaviours but this needs to be based on a clear understanding of your people specifically and consultants in general.
+Recognition and reward are key to driving the right behaviours, but this needs to be based on a clear understanding of consultants in general and your people specifically.

-Again, this comes back to the principles we mentioned above – that sales is a team game.
-Creating clear targets, for every aspect of the sales cycle (“the inputs”) means everyone knows what they need to achieve and what the rewards are for meeting and exceeding these targets.
+This comes back to the principles we mentioned above – sales is a team game.
+Creating clear targets for every aspect of the sales cycle (“the inputs”) means everyone knows what they need to achieve and what the rewards are for meeting and exceeding these targets.

 However, while sales bonuses are clearly an incentive, an emphasis on career progression can be equally motivating.

-Building out a competency framework, so staff can see a clear path of progression within your firm, and explaining the expectations at each level helps fuel ambition and progression.
-Do your team know that they are expected to create opportunities, is the ability to win/extend work recognised as a key factor in career progression?
+Building a competency framework so staff can see a clear path of progression within your firm, and explaining the expectations at each level, helps fuel ambition and progression.
+Do your team know that they are expected to create opportunities, and is the ability to win or extend work recognised as a key factor in career progression?

 7. Adopt the right tech stack to help you meet your objectives 💻🛠️

-It goes without saying that by implementing the right technology, you can improve productivity and assess performance across your team.
+It goes without saying that implementing the right technology will help you improve productivity and assess performance across your team.

-With the right tech stack (and by monitoring the right metrics so that you can make data-driven decisions), you can manage your sales pipeline and track leads, deals, and customer interactions.
-However, you can also improve productivity by automating repetitive tasks, such as sending follow-up emails or scheduling meetings.
+With the right tech stack (and by monitoring the right metrics so that you can make data-driven decisions), you can manage your sales pipeline and track leads, deals and customer interactions.
+Furthermore, you can also improve productivity by automating repetitive tasks, such as sending follow-up e-mails or scheduling meetings.

-As noted earlier – this has to happen at the right time.
-We have lost track of the number of firms who have blamed their CRM for poor sales performance when the root cause is that they have never stepped back and codified the sales process that is relevant to their target clients so that they could correctly configure the system.
+As we mentioned earlier – this has to happen in the right order.
+We’ve lost track of the number of organisations who have blamed their CRM for poor sales performance when the root cause is that they’ve never stepped back and codified the sales process.
+They can’t correctly configure the system until they have a process that’s relevant to their target clients.
 The tail should never wag the dog!

 📝 In summary

-Ultimately a sustainable, scalable business needs a high-performing sales engine, not just a couple of deal makers and some luck.
-That means that the whole team needs to understand what they need to do and how to do it – and have the confidence and motivation to execute successfully.
+Ultimately, a sustainable, scalable business needs a high-performing sales engine, not just a couple of deal-makers and some luck.
+This means that the whole team must understand what they need to do and how to do it – and have the confidence and motivation to execute successfully.

 We’ve helped many professional services businesses along their sales transformation journey.
-If you’d like to know more about how we could help your organisation please get in touch by emailing info@sbrconsulting.com or call us on +44 (0) 207 653 3740.
+If you’d like to know more about how we can help your organisation, get in touch by e-mailing info@sbrconsulting.com, connect with us on LinkedIn, or call us on +44 (0) 207 653 3740.

-You can sign up to receive regular updates and join over 4,000 others who enjoy access to our unique research insights, expert guidance, and advice.
+At SBR, we’re dedicated to providing sales insights and sharing knowledge to help our clients accelerate their revenue.
+You can sign up to receive regular updates and join over 4,000 others who enjoy access to our unique research, expert guidance and advice.

 Improve your sales now